 Credit challenges

-- " RLB Vorarlberg's risk profile is strongly influenced by non-lending risks, in particular its large stake in the sector's central institution, RBI. - " The bank's profitability is modest and volatile, with some dependence on income from participations. - " Its high dependence on wholesale funding, which is partially mitigated by its access to the Raiffeisen sector.
+- " RLB Vorarlberg's risk profile is strongly influenced by market risks, in particular its large stake in the sector's central institution, RBI. - " The bank's profitability is modest and volatile, with some dependence on income from participations.

 Outlook